pheryjs/phery/README.md

 instance.

 +   **exit_allowed**:
-    Boolean, set if the code will call "exit" upon processing a valid ajax call, defaults to true
+    Boolean, set if the code will call PHP function "exit" upon processing a valid ajax call, defaults to true

 +   **no_stripslashes**:
     Boolean, setting to true won't execute strip_slashes on the incoming data, setting to true will execute, defaults to false